Glass noodles: French Polynesia

-In French Polynesia, cellophane noodles are known as vermicelle de soja and was introduced to the islands by Hakka agricultural workers during the 19th-century.
-They are most often used in maʻa tinito, a dish made with cellophane noodles mixed together with pork, beans and cooked vegetables.
+In French Polynesia, glass noodles are known as vermicelle de soja and were introduced to the islands by Hakka agricultural workers during the 19th century.
+They are most often used in maʻa tinito, a dish made with glass noodles mixed together with pork, beans, and cooked vegetables.

 Hawaii

-In Hawaii, where cuisine is heavily influenced by Asian cultures, cellophane noodles are known locally as long rice, supposedly because the process of making the noodles involves extruding the starch through a potato ricer.
-They are used most often in chicken long rice, a dish of cellophane noodles in chicken broth that is often served at luaus.
+In Hawaii, where cuisine is heavily influenced by Asian cultures, glass noodles are known locally as long rice, supposedly because the process of making the noodles involves extruding the starch through a potato ricer.
+They are used most often in chicken long rice, a dish of glass noodles in chicken broth that is often served at luaus.

 Samoa

-Glass noodles were introduced to Samoa by Cantonese agricultural workers in the early 1900s where they became known as "lialia", a Samoan word meaning "to twirl", after the method of twirling the noodles around chopsticks when eating.
+Glass noodles were introduced to Samoa by Cantonese agricultural workers in the early 1900s, where they became known as "lialia", a Samoan word meaning "to twirl", after the method of twirling the noodles around chopsticks when eating.
 A popular dish called sapasui (transliteration of the Cantonese chop suey) is common fare at social gatherings.
-Sapasui, a soupy dish of boiled glass noodles mixed with braised pork, beef, or chicken and chopped vegetables, is akin to Hawaiian "long rice".
+Sapasui, a soupy dish of boiled glass noodles mixed with braised pork, beef, or chicken, and chopped vegetables, is akin to Hawaiian "long rice".

-Health concerns
+Food safety incidents

-In 2004, a number of companies producing Longkou cellophane noodles produced in Yantai, Shandong were discovered to be adulterated, with unscrupulous companies making noodles from cornstarch instead of green beans in order to reduce costs; the companies, to make the cornstarch transparent, were adding sodium formaldehyde sulfoxylate and lead-based whiteners to their noodles.
+There were several food safety incidents originating in China.
+In 2004, a number of companies in Yantai, China, were found to be producing Longkou glass noodles with cornstarch instead of green beans, to reduce costs.
+In order to make the cornstarch transparent, they were adding sodium formaldehyde sulfoxylate and lead-based whiteners to their noodles.

-In December 2010, Czech food inspection authorities (SZPI) again inspected Chinese cellophane noodles, this time determining that 142 mg/kg of aluminium had been used in the production of the noodles.
+In December 2010, Czech food inspection authorities inspecting Chinese glass noodles determined that 142 mg/kg of aluminium had been added to them.
 Above 10 mg/kg is an illegal amount for noodles in Czech and EU markets (see Annex I to Regulation (EC) No 669/2009 and its amendments (EU) No 187/2011, 618/2013 annex I).